MatheusMartini13/menu_API_NodeJS_express_mongodb/README.md

 # DevDependencies:

-- Nodemon - auto restart of the server
+- Nodemon - Used to auto restart the server
-- Prettier - To help keep the code pretty
+- Prettier - Used to help keep the code pretty
+- Mocha - Used as a testing framework
+- Chai - Used as a assertion library dor testing
+- Sinon - Used to generate stubs and facilitate testing

 # How to install this API: